XiaoMi/mace/docs/user_guide/basic_usage.rst

 A model deployment file contains all the information of your model(s) and building options.
 There are several example deployment files in *MACE Model Zoo* project.

-The following shows two basic usage of deployment files for Tensorflow and Caffe models.
+The following shows two basic usage of deployment files for TensorFlow and Caffe models.
 Modify one of them and use it for your own case.

--  Tensorflow
+-  TensorFlow

    .. literalinclude:: models/demo_app_models_tf.yml
       :language: yaml